SilvanaOne/dex-agent/README.md

 ## Future work

 - direct verification of signatures produced by Auro Wallet on sui: when Mina crypto primitives will be available on sui
+- calculation of IndexedMerkleMap root on sui: when Mina-compatible Poseidon hash will be available on sui
 - adding Project Untitled support and using polynomial commitments to verify data stored on data availability layer: when Project Untitled will be available.

 ## Packages